 The Rock is also a serious businessman as co-owner of the Extreme Football League (XFL), Teremana tequila and the energy drink Zoa.
 His Under Armour line, Project Rock, is a hit.
 And, he co-owns the production company Seven Bucks Productions behind Red Notice, Jumanji and several other blockbusters.

-Let’s also not forget: As of November 2021, The Rock has the fifth-largest following on Instagram (after Instagram itself, Cristiano Ronaldo, Kylie Jenner, and Lionel Messi), where he's famous for sharing his heavy workout routines and even heavier meals.
+Let’s also not forget: As of November 2022, The Rock has the sixth-largest following on Instagram (after Instagram itself, Cristiano Ronaldo, Kylie Jenner, and Lionel Messi), where he's famous for sharing his heavy workout routines and even heavier meals.

 But despite The Rock’s many accomplishments—we should also mention that he played football at the University of Miami on a full scholarship—he’s definitely famous for his extraordinary diet and grueling workout routine.